Exploring Low-Dimensional Subspaces in Diffusion Models for Controllable Image Editing: Introduction

 \section{Introduction}

-Recently, diffusion models have emerged as a powerful new family of deep generative models with remarkable performance in many applications such as image generation across various domains \cite{ddpm, song2020score, ddim, stablediffusion, zhang2024improving, alkhouri2023diffusion}, audio synthesis \cite{kong2020diffwave, chen2020wavegrad}, solving inverse problem \cite{chung2022mcg, song2023Pseudoinverse, dps, li2024decoupled, alkhouri2023robust, song2024solving}, and video generation \cite{PVDM, stablevideodiffusion, khachatryan2023text2video}.
-For example, recent advances in AI-based image generation, revolutionized by diffusion models such as Dalle-2~\cite{dalle2}, Imagen~\cite{DeepFloydIF}, and stable diffusion \cite{stablediffusion}, have taken the world of ``AI Art generation'', enabling the generation of images directly from descriptive text inputs.
+Recently, diffusion models have emerged as a powerful new family of deep generative models with remarkable performance in many applications such as image generation across various domains~\autocite{ddpm, song2020score, ddim, stablediffusion, zhang2024improving, alkhouri2023diffusion}, audio synthesis~\autocite{kong2020diffwave, chen2020wavegrad}, solving inverse problem~\autocite{chung2022mcg, song2023Pseudoinverse, dps, li2024decoupled, alkhouri2023robust, song2024solving}, and video generation~\autocite{PVDM, stablevideodiffusion, khachatryan2023text2video}.
+For example, recent advances in AI-based image generation, revolutionized by diffusion models such as Dalle-2~\cite{dalle2}, Imagen~\cite{DeepFloydIF}, and stable diffusion~\autocite{stablediffusion}, have taken the world of ``AI Art generation'', enabling the generation of images directly from descriptive text inputs.
 These models corrupt images by adding noise through multiple steps of forward process and then generate samples by progressive denoising through multiple steps of the reverse generative process.

 Although modern diffusion models are capable of generating photorealistic images from text prompts, manipulating the generated content by diffusion models in practice has remaining challenges.
-Unlike generative adversarial networks \cite{StyleGAN}, the understanding of semantic spaces in diffusion models is still limited.
+Unlike generative adversarial networks~\autocite{StyleGAN}, the understanding of semantic spaces in diffusion models is still limited.
 Thus, achieving disentangled and localized control over content generation by direct manipulation of the semantic spaces remains a difficult task for diffusion models.
-Although effective, some existing editing methods in diffusion models often demand additional training procedures and are limited to global control of content generation \cite{controlnet, dreambooth, dalva2023noiseclr}.
-Some methods are training-free or localized but are still based upon heuristics, lacking clear mathematical interpretations, or for text-supervised editing only \cite{blendeddiffusion, kouzelis2024enabling, couairon2023diffedit, brack2023sega, wu2023uncovering}.
-Others provide analysis in diffusion models \cite{hspace, park2023understanding, zhu2023boundary, manor2024zeroshot, manor2024on}, but also have difficulty in local edits such as hair color.
+Although effective, some existing editing methods in diffusion models often demand additional training procedures and are limited to global control of content generation~\autocite{controlnet, dreambooth, dalva2023noiseclr}.
+Some methods are training-free or localized but are still based upon heuristics, lacking clear mathematical interpretations, or for text-supervised editing only~\autocite{blendeddiffusion, kouzelis2024enabling, couairon2023diffedit, brack2023sega, wu2023uncovering}.
+Others provide analysis in diffusion models~\autocite{hspace, park2023understanding, zhu2023boundary, manor2024zeroshot, manor2024on}, but also have difficulty in local edits such as hair color.

 In this study, we address the above problem by studying the low-rank semantic subspaces in diffusion models and proposing the LOw-rank COntrollable edit (LOCO Edit) approach.
 LOCO is the first local editing method that is single-step, training-free, requiring no text supervision, and having other intriguing properties (see \Cref{fig:composition} for an illustration).
 Our method is highly intuitive and theoretically grounded, originating from a simple while intriguing observation in the learned \emph{posterior mean predictor} (PMP) in diffusion models: for a large portion of denoising time steps,